 The ability to be more accessible while allowing agents to focus only on the most important issues is a feat many businesses have always dreamed of.
 Now that the technology is here to offer 24/7 support and reach across channels via social media integrations, live chat software can start being taken advantage of.
 Businesses no longer have to worry about meeting the needs of the customer when they offer a channel that offers immediate results.

 If you’re still on the fence about purchasing live chat software, now’s the time to make that purchase.
 It’s no longer a significant investment, as you can see from many of the top providers we listed in the chart above.
-In fact, many providers offer free versions of their software so even startups can join the fun.
+Many providers offer free versions of their software so even startups can join the fun.
 Live chat software is imperative to your future customer experience strategies as customer expectations continue to increase.